hmmlearn/hmmlearn/doc/source/tutorial.rst

 Implementing HMMs with custom emission probabilities
 ----------------------------------------------------

-If you want to implement a custom emission probability (e.g. Poisson), you have to subclass :class:`~.BaseHMM` and override the following methods
+If you want to implement a custom emission probability (e.g. Cauchy), you have to subclass :class:`~.BaseHMM` and override the following methods

 .. currentmodule:: hmmlearn.base